 9.5 mile circular equestrian/cycle route on quiet roads and bridleways to the north of Bicester.
 The main route passes through Stoke Lyne, Bainton, Hethe and Tusmore Park.
 The Jubilee Ride leaflet was reprinted in July 2010 to include a change of route at the start of the ride as well as other information and text updates.

-Main route - the most difficult stretches for mountain bikers are between directions 1 and 3 and between directions 14 and 15, again due to overgrown, rutted and sometimes very stony paths.
+- The most difficult stretches for mountain bikers are between directions 1-3, 6 -7 and 12-15, due to overgrown, rutted and sometimes very stony paths.
 You may need to walk your bike along these stretches

 Jubilee ride (2.6Mb)